 The highest hit factor takes all the stage points and other competitors are rewarded proportionally.

 Diversity is the cornerstone of our matches, we never shoot the same courses, and so the challenge always changes.

 The IPSC shooter is a “jack of all trades”, capable of pinpoint accuracy and blazing speed.

 Our primary principal is safety and thanks to excellent training, discipline and the outstanding efforts of course designers and dedicated Range Officers, we have an enviable and exemplary safety record.

 IPSC shooting encompasses pistol, rifle and shotgun shooting and competition is divided into divisions.

 For example we have an Open Division, for optically sighted guns, Standard for metallic sights, a Revolver Division and Production for service type pistols like CZ’s, Glock’s & Grand Power’s.

 Competition also recognizes the categories, Junior, Lady, Senior, and Super Senior so IPSC is a game for all ages and genders.

 Of all the shooting disciplines shot at Rotorua Pistol Club, IPSC is the most dynamic, all stages are constructed uniquely for each Club Day Match, Major Match or Nationals.

-ISPC is shot on Ranges 1 to 17 and 26 to 32, some ranges have a number of props semi set up which only need minor work to finalise the set up for a stage shoot.
+IPSC is shot on most ranges, some ranges have a number of props semi set up which only need minor work to finalize the set up for a stage shoot.